Krona (comics): Trinity

-The Cosmic Egg is taken by Despero in the Trinity series.
-It is used by Despero, Morgaine le Fey and Enigma to create powerful monsters, and was later used in a ritual to reshape the world.
+In the Trinity series, Despero, Morgaine le Fey and Enigma use the egg to create powerful monsters and reshape the world.
 In the aftermath of these events, Krona is freed.
-He recruits some Controllers in an attempt to communicate with the consciousness of the universe, but is double-crossed by them, who attempt to absorb and study his energies.
+He recruits the Controllers in an attempt to communicate with the consciousness of the universe, but is double-crossed by them, who attempt to absorb and study his energies.
 In retaliation, Krona destroys them and their lab planet, only to hear the planet's consciousness "freed" from its "prison".
 Krona then sets out to do the same for many other planets.

 Krona is later approached by Morgaine and her allies, seeking his power to fend off the returned Trinity (Superman, Batman, and Wonder Woman).
 Morgaine offers the planet Earth's consciousness in return, intending to replace it with the soul of Enigma's daughter.

 Krona accepts and a lengthy battle ensues between him, the JLA, JSA, Titans, Teen Titans, the God-like trinity consisting of Superman, Wonder Woman and Batman, and other various heroes, aliens and villains.
 During the height of the battle Krona is imprisoned due to the united efforts of several heroes and villains, but is set free by Morgaine, finally snapped, claiming that if she cannot have the world, then nobody shall.
 Following that, Krona unleashes his powers and destroys the Earth.

 Moments after Earth's destruction he encounters its essence, the Worldsoul, which continuously alters its form between a little girl, an adult woman and an old hag.
 Krona inquires about the law of universes, wishing to know how the Worldsoul and other entities like it function and exist, hoping to learn of some higher plan or design.
 However, he is horrified to learn that the Worldsoul has no actual function other than to simply exist, resonate and, most importantly, to feel, to share in the positive emotions of every lifeform that dwells upon its surface, at one with the Universe in a Great Dance with the other souls of worlds.
 This explanation, such as it is, defies all logic and science Krona has studied, and he believes this renders himself and his entire life, in effect, pointless.
 In a fit of rage, he attempts to destroy the Worldsoul, but is stopped by the Trinity, who have survived the destruction of Earth.
 Combining their powers with that of the Worldsoul, they imprison Krona and reform the Earth, restoring everything and everyone to the way it was prior to its destruction, even the supervillains of the planet.
 Krona's ultimate fate was to be remade as the Worldsoul of Earth-1, this time imprisoned for all eternity.